 Most humanist funeral ceremonies are conducted at a crematorium, cemetery, or green burial site.
 However, as funerals have no legal status, you are free to hold a ceremony wherever you choose.
-A memorial can be held anywhere: at home, in the garden, in a park or woodland, at the beach, in a theatre or community centre – anywhere of relevance to the people gathering to pay tribute to the person who died.
+A memorial ceremony can be held anywhere: at home, in the garden, in a park or woodland, at the beach, in a theatre or community centre – anywhere of relevance to the people gathering to pay tribute to the person who died.

 There is a growing interest in direct cremations.
 This is where the body of the deceased is cremated without the need for a coffin (and often with no one in attendance).

-A memorial service may follow a direct cremation.
+A memorial ceremony may follow a direct cremation.
 In these instances, instead of the casket, the ashes may be present – or in some cases, a photo of the deceased.
-The memorial service following a direct cremation has the flexibility of being able to take place at any time after the death, making them popular with families who come together from all over the world and who may not all be able to gather immediately following a death.
+The memorial ceremony following a direct cremation has the flexibility of being able to take place at any time after the death, making them popular with families who come together from all over the world and who may not all be able to gather immediately following a death.

 Humanist funerals and memorials are suitable for anyone who would be most appropriately remembered with a personal, non-religious ceremony.